bigcommerce/bigcommerce-api-python/README.md

-BigCommerce API V2 - Python Client
+Bigcommerce API V2 - Python Client
 ==================================

 Lightweight wrapper over the `requests` library for communicating with the Bigcommerce v2 API.